 I. International cooperation against money-laundering (article 7)

 Does your country’s legal and operational framework enable the administrative, regulatory, law enforcement or judicial authorities in charge of efforts against money-laundering to cooperate and exchange information at the international level (art.
 7, para.
 1 (b))?
+[Iran: move question to Chapter V]

 Yes No

-If the answer is “Yes”, please specify the manner in which your country’s legal and operational framework enable such cooperation and exchange information at the international level.
+If the answer is “Yes”, please specify any arrangements or agreements (Sudan) in which your country’s legal and operational framework enable such cooperation and exchange information at the international level.

 Does your country participate in any global, regional, subregional or bilateral schemes geared towards promoting cooperation between judicial, law enforcement and financial regulatory authorities in order to combat money-laundering (art.
 7, para.
 4)?